ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 # Dec 6

-### Tutorial : Pay Attention to What You Need: Do Structural Priors Still Matter in the Age of Billion Parameter Models?
+<h2>Tutorial : Pay Attention to What You Need: Do Structural Priors Still Matter in the Age of Billion Parameter Models? </h2>

 https://neurips.cc/virtual/2021/tutorial/21891